CCRI-Cyberknights/stemday_2025/challenges/13_HTTPHeaders/README.md

 ## 👩‍💻 Tips & Tools
 Since these are live network services, you cannot use file tools like `cat` or `less`.

-The included script provides a menu to scan the endpoints:

-    python3 investigate_headers.py

 🚀 *Ready to uncover the hidden flag?*